|Nutrition Facts (per serving)|

 This is a simple and budget-friendly recipe for kielbasa, slow-cooked with pineapple chunks and a tangy vinegar and brown sugar sauce.
 Use smoked (or uncured) pork, turkey, or beef kielbasa in this recipe.
 Feel free to add about 1/2 cup of thinly sliced carrot or chunks of celery to the slow cooker along with the bell pepper.
 Or cut up an extra red or orange bell pepper.
 For a spicier sauce mixture, add a teaspoon or more of Asian chili sauce (sambal oelek) or add a small minced hot chili pepper.

 Serve the kielbasa, pineapple, and vegetables with hot boiled rice.
 Add a side of Asian slaw for a fabulous dinner.

-- Place a sieve or colander over a bowl and drain the sausage, reserving the juice.
+Place a sieve or colander over a bowl and drain the pineapple, reserving the juice.

 - Some suitable substitutes for kielbasa include smoked Spanish chorizo, spicy andouille sausage, linguisa, or linguica.
 Or make the recipe with hot dogs, gourmet smoked sausage, or brats.